 - Confidence from pushing past your comfort zone

-All of the above will enhance your CV, UCAS applications, and your personal development.
+All of the above will enhance your resume and your personal development.

 Why does empowering women abroad matter?